VFLashM/TetrisTime/README.md

 ![Logo](https://raw.githubusercontent.com/VFLashM/TetrisTime/master/app/promo.png)

-Pebble watchface with digits made out of tetris figures.
+Pebble watchface with digits made out of tetriminos.

-When time changes, old digit vanishes and new digit is reassembled out of falling tetris figures.
+When time changes, old digit vanishes and new digit is reassembled out of falling tetriminos.

+Optionally shows date and weekday.
+Supports battery and bluetooth connection status.
+Can be configured to vibrate on bluetooth disconnection/reconnection.

-Supports dark/light theme and seconds indication.
-Press 'Settings' button in Pebble app to configure the watchface.
+Press 'Settings' button in Pebble app to configure the watchface to your liking.